 Due to the limited space available, we highly recommend you register as soon as possible.

 Scroll down for course description, and travel recommendations.

 Participants in this class range from semi professionals to beginning shooters.
 John and Flint recommend that you bring whatever camera gear you have to the seminar including but certainly not limited to:

 - Your tripod.

-- You will be photograhing during the seminar in the RAW format.
+- You will be photograhing during the retreat in the RAW format.
 In our experience, you will shoot alot of images, therefore we recommend you bring around 50GB of memory cards for your camera OR you have 50 GB of free space on your laptop computer on which to download your memory cards.

 - A laptop computer with Adobe Photoshop Lightroom installed.**